Although energy prices are easing, several developments mean households may not be much better off financially this winter compared to last.

 Let’s start with the good news.

-It’s likely the cost of your gas and electricity will fall by around another 10% to 15% over the coming weeks.
+It’s possible the cost of your gas and electricity will fall by around another 10% over the coming weeks.
 That’s because wholesale energy prices have eased significantly over the past year or so and this fall is now being passed on to consumers (mind you, wholesale prices still remain around double normal levels).

 Since last September all the main energy suppliers have cut their prices twice, amounting to a cumulative reduction of around 20% to 25% for most households.

-But a third price cut is likely very soon.
+But a third price cut is possible very soon.
 Indeed SSE Airtricity has already announced its third reduction in under a year.
-Its customers will see the cost of their gas and electricity fall by a further 10% from 1st July.
-And if you’re a customer of Electric Ireland, Bord Gáis Energy, Energia or Flogas etc you should expect a similar announcement from your supplier before the end of the summer at least.
+Its customers saw the cost of their gas and electricity fall by a further 10% from 1st July.
+And if you’re a customer of Electric Ireland, Bord Gáis Energy, Energia or Flogas etc you should expect a similar announcement from your supplier before the end of the summer hopefully.

 The not so good